-This is our version of the ravioli we had at Don Camillo, a small restaurant we visited while doing a story on the cuisine of Nice.
+This is our version of the hearty beef ravioli we tasted while doing a story on the cuisine of Nice.

 - 2 1⁄4 cups <a href="http://www.saveur.com/article/Recipes/Daube-de-Boeuf">Daube de Boeuf</a> (beef stew), minced

 - 1 tbsp. olive oil

 - <a href="http://www.saveur.com/article/Recipes/ravioli-pasta">Ravioli Pasta</a>

 For the Sauce

 - 1⁄4 cup finely chopped Daube de Boeuf